Daylily-Informatics/daylily/docs/install/prereq.md

        > **Note**
        > You will require these 4 IDs to run the DEC init process.

 ## A S3 Bucket With The Appropriate Daylily Reference Data & DEC Config Scripts
   - When a DEC is spun up, a [Fsx](https://docs.aws.amazon.com/fsx/index.html) filesystem is mounted to the head node, and too all compute node which are created.
 The Fsx filesystem mirrors the files stored in the S3 bucket which you specify during the init.
 Fsx is a filesystem optimized for HPC uses, and can handle thousands of concurrent access hosts at a time.
   - Your bucket needs to be in the same region as the stack just created, us-west-2.
 You will need to copy the daylily reference data from the daylily hosted bucket to the bucket you plan to use for your DECs.
 The files imported from S3 to the Fsx system will be read only.
 New files written to the Fsx filesystem *must* be explicitly exported back to this S3 bucket, which is done via cli command or via the [Fsx dashboard](https://us-west-2.console.aws.amazon.com/fsx/) for each filesystem, each export will create a new top level directory in this S3 bucket named `FSXLusterTIMESTAMP`.
-  - *COPY THE DAYLILY REFERENCE AND CONFIG DIRECTORIES*
+  - *COPY THE DAYLILY REFERENCE AND CONFIG DIRECTORIES* -- the daylily-references bucket has all of the reference data and indexes necessary to run vs both `b37` and `hg38`.
     - This command should do the trick `aws s3 cp s3://daylily-references/ s3:/YOURBUCKET/ --recursive --request-payer requester --progress` <-- contact me at john@daylilyinformatics.com if this does not work for you.
     - You'll end up with two directories in YOURBUCKET, `data` and `cluster_boot_config`.
 In the `data` directory, create a directory called `sample_input_data`.
 You will save your fastq data to subdirectories in this folder, and when creating sample sheets refeerence the files w/in this folder as `/fsx/data/sample_input_data/RUN_FOLDER_NAME/*fq.gz`.
 When you save data to this S3 folder, it will become available to the Fsx filesystems which mount this bucket.
 It is advised that once sample data is procecssed, it is moved outside the `data` top level directory so it is not consuming space on the Fsx filesystem.
     - On the Fsx filesystem each DEC node mounts, results will be saved to an `analysis_results` directory, the contents of which will be mirrored back to S3 each time you trigger the Fsx export.